About Mahjong Master Cheung

 I tried to create something in a more modern style, while keeping the traditional elements of Mahjong culture.
 After sketching and painting hand, my design will be able to preserve the story with the hand-drawn illustration.

-Now, I am so happy that my products have gained the support of the “Mahjong Hostel” and they are on sale to the tourists coming to HK.
-This is the 2nd year they are ranked no.1 on their list of Hong Kong Specialty Lodging.
-The selling is good and many tourists are interested in these products.
+Now, I am so happy that my products have gained the support of the “Mahjong Hostel” and the products are selling to the tourists coming to HK.
 Apart from that, my design is also illustrated and featured on a big wall at Mahjong Hostel.

 I would like to say thank you to Mahjong Hostel for such a wonderful opportunity because the doodle wall helps to preserve all the secrets behind the manufacturing processes- a part of Hong Kong traditional handicraft industry!